-Kevin McTigue is a Clinical Associate Professor of Marketing at Northwestern University's Kellogg School of Management teaching multiple classes for the MBA Program and Executive Education.
-His career spans over 20 years in teaching, consulting, brand management, and advertising.
+Kevin McTigue is a Clinical Associate Professor of Marketing at Northwestern University's Kellogg School of Management teaching multiple classes for the MBA and executive education programs.
+His career spans more than twenty-five years in teaching, consulting, brand management, and advertising.

 Learn how to win in today’s hypercompetitive marketplace by gaining and translating insights about consumers’ goals, beliefs and behaviors into an effective marketing strategy.
 Go home equipped to segment, reach and convert customers more effectively.

 The Kellogg Executive Development Program transforms organizational leaders.
 It equips top-performing, mid-level to senior managers to make decisions and take strategic action based upon both traditional and innovative business practices.
 Participants build skills and awareness as they realize their potential for assuming general management roles.

 Utilizing a blended learning approach from the thought leaders at Kellogg, learn how branding can help you build a solid and enduring business while gaining new insights into the importance and value of a strongly differentiated brand.

 Discover how to create effective, strategy-driven marketing campaigns that move customers and consumers in today’s ever evolving digital landscape.
 Utilizing tools such as insight, positioning and creative brief work, along with new tactical approaches across the communication spectrum, you’ll learn to ask the right questions, and explore frameworks and examples applicable to developing both B2C and B2B marketing communications plans.